cmci/HTManalysisCourse/CentreCourseProtocol.md

 ###Scripts

-The script for processing images for a single plage is
+The script for processing images for a single plate is

 	/g/almf/software/scripts2/measTransportBatch3.py